thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 >
 > The answer to these questions is important for practical reasons because missing data can imply a reduction of the sample size.
 This can prevent us from proceeding with the analysis.
 Moreover, from a substantive perspective, we need to ensure that the missing data process is not biased and hidding an inconvenient truth.

 To address these, Pedro plots the totals and percents of missing cells, and chooses to delete columns where 15% or more cells contain missing data.
-Again, he relies on subjective opinion to determine which features to remove:
+He again relies on subjective choices to determine which features to remove:

 > ...will we miss this data?
 I don't think so.
 None of these variables seem to be very important, since most of them are not aspects in which we think about when buying a house (maybe that's the reason why data is missing?).
 Moreover, looking closer at the variables, we could say that variables like 'PoolQC', 'MiscFeature' and 'FireplaceQu' are strong candidates for outliers, so we'll be happy to delete them.